 Students may petition a Denied Admission status by completing a Petition form and submitting to the Registrar’s Office which will be reviewed by the UAS Petition Committee.

 Request to Postpone

 Students who submitted an application but did not attend classes during that semester may defer his or her application once for up to one year.
 All students must submit a Postponement form to the Admissions Office before the first day of final exams of the semester their application was submitted.
+Students granted a waiver for the initial application fee are not allowed to postpone, but must reapply.
 Students who do not submit a Postponement form will have their application withdrawn and will be required to reapply, including paying the application fee.